Getting Ready for Registration

-- Thesis or Dissertation continuation
+- Thesis or Dissertation Continuation

 Please note that the CRN is a unique identifier for each section of each class in each quarter.
 CRN's from one quarter will not work in another quarter, and even in the same quarter, CRN's represent not only different catalog numbers, but different professors, different meeting times (if applicable), different campuses or modes of delivery, and other such distinctions.
 The only safe source for CRN's is the Online Schedule or your academic advisor.

-Override.
-You will need your advisor to enter an override in advance in order for you to register for classes which need some kind of approval.
+Overrides: You will need your advisor to enter an override in advance in order for you to register for classes which need some kind of approval.
 See the Online Schedule, especially the Notes.
 Examples include (but are not limited to):

 - Permission of Instructor (signed permission form required)

 - Three years of cross-cultural ministry experience required

 Prerequisites.
 Prerequisites that you have met by Fuller coursework are accepted by the registration system automatically, including courses you are currently taking (we assume, for the moment, that you will pass them).
 However, you may need an override to register for a class which has a prerequisite, if you have taken that prerequisite in an earlier quarter and it is already on your transcript, but a passing grade has not yet been recorded for it (e.g., you have an Incomplete or Hold or other extension).
 Also, if you have met a prerequisite in any other way, you need to check with your advisor to make sure that this has been entered in your record.
 This includes prerequisites that have been met by:

 - Waiver exams (e.g. Greek, Hebrew, New Testament 1, New Testament 2)